rsn870/spectral_ddpm/Readme.md

 Mitigation methods
 - [x] Reweighting temporal freqeuncy
 - [x] MSE Loss in the frequency domain with reweighting.
+- [ ] MSE Loss in the frequency domain with n-step sampling + reweighting
 - [ ] Strong MSE Loss based on the fast sampling trick